 Notification of registration outcome

-If an applicant is successfully registered, they will be able to participate in this and any future RFTs as long as they remain registered.
+If an applicant is successfully registered, they will be able to participate in future RFTs as long as they remain registered.

-In order to participate in the RFT, successful applicants will need to pre-register with AusTender, the Australian Government’s AusTender website.
+In order to participate in the RFT, successful applicants will need to create an account with AusTender, the Australian Government’s AusTender website.

 Request for tender